Metlili: Transportation

-Metlili lies on the N107, a road which connects Noumerat Airport near Ghardaïa in the east to El Bayadh to the northwest.
+Metlili lies on the N107, a road that connects Noumerat Airport near Ghardaïa in the east to El Bayadh to the northwest.
 A local road leads south from the town to Sebseb.

 Education

 8.2% of the population has a tertiary education (the highest in the province), and another 21.7% has completed secondary education.
 The overall literacy rate is 83.4%, and is 88.6% among males and 78.1% among females.

 Localities

 The commune of Metlili is composed of seven localities: